-Figure 10 examines the azimuthal distribution of lower tropospheric kinematic forcing from the airborne Doppler radar1.
-In all panels fields are averaged within the DSR quadrant, in order to focus on the forcing mechanisms in the quadrant where convection is primarily initiated (cf. Figs. 6,7, Black et al. 2002; Reasor et al. 2013; DeHart et al. 2014).
+Figure 10 examines the radial distribution of lower tropospheric kinematic forcing from the airborne Doppler radar1 within the DSR quadrant, in order to focus on the forcing mechanisms in the quadrant where convection is primarily initiated (cf. Figs. 6,7, Black et al. ______________________________________________________________________________

+1The three-dimensional analyses from the airborne Doppler radar are limited to a lowest altitude of 500 m (Rogers et al. 2012).
+Thus, these analyses are unable to accurately capture the strongest inflow near 100-200 m altitude (cf. Fig. 9; Zhang et al. 2011).
+Nevertheless, they are capable of depicting the general characteristics of the flow in the lowest 2 km, and they do reveal distinct differences on the two days considered here, in particular in the radial structure of the fields.

+2002; Reasor et al. 2013; DeHart et al. 2014).
 The top panel (Figs. 10a,b) shows a radius-height plot of radial and tangential velocity in the DSR quadrant for both 14 and 16 Sept.
 On 14 Sept., inflow extends inward to ~15 km radius, which is well inside the RMW in that quadrant.
 By contrast, on 16 Sept. the inflow only reaches ~30 km radius, essentially stopping at the RMW.
-The divergence and vertical velocity fields in Figs. 10c,d, as expected, show convergence maximized inside the RMW on 14 Sept., near ~10-15 km.
+The divergence and vertical velocity fields in Figs. 10c,d, as expected, show convergence maximized well inside the RMW on 14 Sept., near ~10-15 km.
 This peak convergence forces an area of upward motion greater than 1.5 m s-1, centered at 10 km radius.
 On 16 Sept. the peak convergence has shifted radially outward, covering a radial band 30-40 km from the center.
 The strongest upward motion is of comparable magnitude to 14 Sept., but again is shifted outward to a radius of ~30 km.
-The inertial stability shown in Figs. 10e,f shows one possible explanation for why the radial flow on 14 Sept. penetrates further inward in the DSR quadrant than on 16 Sept.
-The inertial stability at and outside the RMW is higher on 16 Sept. than on 14 Sept.
-For example, at r=40 km and z=1 km (outside the RMW on both days), the inertial stability is nearly twice as large on 16 Sept. than on 14 Sept.
-A higher inertial
+The inertial stability shown in Figs. 10e,f is higher on 16 Sept. than on 14 Sept.
+For example, at r=40 km and z=3 km (outside the RMW on both days), the inertial stability is nearly twice as large on 16 Sept. than on 14 Sept.

-______________________________________________________________________________

-1The three-dimensional analyses from the airborne Doppler radar are limited to a lowest altitude of 500 m (Rogers et al. 2012).
-Thus, these analyses are unable to accurately capture the strongest inflow near 100-200 m altitude (cf. Fig. 9; Zhang et al. 2011).
-Nevertheless, they are capable of depicting the general characteristics of the flow in the lowest 2 km, and they do reveal distinct differences on the two days considered here, in particular in the radial structure of the fields.

-stability provides a greater resistance to radial displacements, which may explain why the radial location of peak convergence is farther from the center on 16 Sept. than on 14 Sept.
+The mechanism to explain the differences in the radial profile of convergence and ascent from the PBL on the two days examined here remains elusive.
+Differences in inertial stability could be one explanation, since from a balanced perspective inertial stability provides a greater resistance to radial displacements.
 A similar relationship between outer-core inertial stability and radial flow was seen in Rogers et al. (2013b; 2015).
-However, the magnitude of the inflow is stronger on 16 Sept. than on 14 Sept., despite the higher inertial stability.
-This may simply reflect the fact that Edouard was stronger on 16 Sept. than on 14 Sept.
-The strengthening of the TC, manifested as an increase in the inertial stability in the PBL, could serve as a self-limiting mechanism, essentially moving the radial location of peak convergence to a larger distance from the center, even outside the RMW.
-A similar relationship between storm intensity and radial location of peak convergence was shown in idealized modeling studies of developing TCs (Miyamoto and Takemi 2015).

-c) Impact of spatial and temporal distributions on intensity evolution
+This explanation is likely valid above the frictional boundary layer (~2 km altitude), where the flow is in approximate gradient wind balance.
+However, within the frictional boundary layer, where gradient wind balance is not satisfied, the role of inertial stability in constraining inflow is likely invalid (e.g., Smith et al. 2015, Kilroy et al. 2015).
+By contrast, Miyamoto and Takemi (2015) emphasize the importance of the vortex Rossby number in determining the radial location of peak PBL convergence.
+They show that as storms intensify the radius of peak convergence in the PBL shifts radially outward as the Rossby number (and inertial stability) increases.
+This relationship may explain why the PBL convergence is farther from the center on 16 Sept. than on 14 Sept.
+In this sense increased inertial stability in the PBL could serve as a self-limiting mechanism, essentially moving the radial location of peak convergence to a larger distance from the center.
+The linkage between the TC PBL and convection is an area of active research, and the results shown here provide an important observational benchmark for these studies. c) Impact of spatial and temporal distributions on intensity evolution